 Starting the game and gameplay

 First off you’ll need to choose the server you play on, and after you get to a class for your character.
 There are five classes to pick from, and each has a very unique and distinct playstyle.
 You can choose to play as Warrior, Ranger, Witch, Giant, or Valkyrie.
 Each of these classes has several unique abilities, and each class excels at some aspects of the game.
-Then comes one of the most detailed character creations, in which you have so many choices and options that you barely have any desire to actually go through any of it.
+Then comes one of the most detailed character creations, in which you have so many choices and options that you barely have any desire to actually go through any of them.
 Shortly after you’re done creating your character, the game will start, and you’ll be thrown into the magnificent world of Black Desert Mobile.
 The tutorial segment is fairly well done, and it will introduce you to some basic mechanics, and will gradually teach you how to play a game.
-Black Desert Mobile also has some neat and interesting features such as building your own camp, fighting World Bosses, even meeting and interacting with other players, playing together or even forming or joining a guild.
+Black Desert Mobile also has some neat and interesting features such as building your own camp, fighting World Bosses, even meeting and interacting with other players, playing together, or even forming or joining a guild.

 Is Black Desert for mobile really that great?

-After the two years long wait for the game on the western market, fans have become practically starved and would swallow pretty much anything the Pearl Abyss would serve them.
-We are not saying that BD for mobile is not worthy per se, but rather we would question the amount of the hype it receives, and to which degree that hype exists because of the clever marketing as opposed to the quality of the game.
+After two years of long wait for the game on the western market, fans have become practically starved and would swallow pretty much anything the Pearl Abyss would serve them.
+We are not saying that BD for mobile is not worthy per se, but rather we would question the amount of hype it receives, and to which degree that hype exists because of the clever marketing as opposed to the quality of the game.
 In the end, all that really matters is the number of players the game draws in, and whatever the reason for its popularity we predict a bright future for Black Desert for mobile since it has already brought three times more revenue than its PC counterpart.